benedictong42/dotfiles/README.md

 - `installation/bootstrap.sh` - set `REPOSITORY` variable to your own repository
 - `installation/install.sh` - set `REPOSITORY_ORIGIN` variable to your own
   repository's origin
-- `home/.config/fish/fish_variables` - some of the variables have my home directory baked in, so you will need to rename these

 And in case it wasn't obvious, the `home` directory in this project more or less tries to mirror what would be symlinked to your actual home directory.
 It's